-In connection with the offering, underwriters and selling group members may engage in passive market making transactions in the common stock on the NASDAQ Global Market in accordance with Rule 103 of Regulation M under the Securities Exchange Act of 1934 during the period before the commencement of offers or sales of common stock and extending through the completion of distribution.
+In connection with this offering, underwriters and selling group members may engage in passive market making transactions in the common units on The NASDAQ Stock Market LLC in accordance with Rule 103 of Regulation M under the Securities Exchange Act of 1934, as amended, or the Exchange Act, during a period before the commencement of offers or sales of common units and extending through the completion of distribution.
 A passive market maker must display its bids at a price not in excess of the highest independent bid of the security.
-However, if all independent bids are lowered below the passive market maker's bid that bid must be lowered when specified purchase limits are exceeded.
+However, if all independent bids are lowered below the passive market maker's bid, that bid must be lowered when specified purchase limits are exceeded.
+Passive market making may cause the price of the common units to be higher than the price that otherwise would exist in the open market in the absence of those transactions.
+The underwriters are not required to engage in passive market making and may end passive market making activities at any time.